-Remember, this is a very serious step that’s hard to reverse, so make sure that you understand what you are getting into before you sign anything.
-My advice, consult with a counselor or lawyer throughout the process.
+Remember, this is a very serious step that’s hard to reverse, so make sure you understand what you are getting into before signing anything.
+My advice, consult with a counsellor or lawyer throughout the process.

-So, we advise you to consult with a counselor or attorney in your area to better understand your financial and emotional obligation to your child.
+So, we advise you to consult with a counsellor or attorney in your area to better understand your financial and emotional obligation to your child.
 You should also understand your rights!

 Therefore, if you have any questions, you can contact a lawyer for a free consultation.

 More Alaskan Laws